How to setup a ticket bot

 How to Setup a Ticket Bot in Discord

 One of the best ways to help answer questions and assist your server members is by using a ticket support bot.
-In this tutorial, we'll show you everything you need to know to quickly setup the Tickets support bot.
-Their website is ticketsbot.net.
+In this tutorial, we'll show you everything you need to know to quickly set up the Tickets support bot.
+Visit the official Tickets bot website to get started.

 Screenshot of the Tickets bot website